 If you want to keep their contact list to emergency contacts only, then you can do that.
 They will not be allowed to contact or receive calls or texts from anyone else.

 What kind of phone is a Pinwheel Phone?

 The Pinwheel phone is a smartphone, not a flip phone, without social media or internet access.
 It has apps like any other smartphone, but since there are only pre-screened, healthy apps, you don’t have to worry about social media or other dangerous apps being downloaded.
 Parents have complete control over what is allowed, accessed through an app on their own phones.

 Are Pinwheel Phones Good?

-As a mom, I feel like the Pinwheel phone is an incredible way to teach accountability and healthy mobile usage from a young age.
+As a mom, I feel like the Pinwheel phone with its filtering technology is an incredible way to teach accountability and healthy mobile usage from a young age.
 When they are older, they will already know the boundaries established.

 Parents are also able to control who is on the safelist, which is an added benefit to keeping your child safe.

 Gabb Phone vs. Pinwheel Phone

 Many people are asking what the main differences are between a Gabb Phone and a Pinwheel phone and wondering which one is the best for their child, as they are very similar.
 But there are some key differences that I want to explain so you can make the best choice for your family.